abhaysharma06/hungry-vibes/README.md

 # Juice_Ordering_System

-# images of product
+# Description of project

-Pages are created with help of EJS template engine and CSS framework(Tailwind Css).

-This website consist of Authentication using encrypted password (bycrpt.js lib), SESSIONS, TOCKENS, SOCKET.IO,
+Pages are created with help of EJS template engine and CSS framework(Tailwind Css), This website consist of Authentication using encrypted password (bycrpt.js lib), SESSIONS, TOCKENS, SOCKET.IO, Momment (for time), and etc..

-* This project also have Webpack (larvel.mix) which make this project compatable to the with different browser
+* This project also have Webpack (larvel.mix) which make this project compatable to the with different browser with any verion.

 # To use it following steps can be processed

 1 Install all dependancies with yarn as package manager (if you are comfortable to install dependancies it with npm manager then also their is no issue.)
 2 Carefully install Webpack (https://laravel-mix.com/docs/4.0/installation) because sometime due to verions it producing issues.
 3 After installation type (nodemon server.js) in terminal to run the server.
+4 Also connect your Database to the your project where and make secrete key in .env file.
 4 And also run (yarn watch) in new terminal to  run webpack.

+# images of product

 # MENU PAGE IMAGE